Student fatally shot at Texas high school; suspect at large

-BELLAIRE, Texas (AP) - A student was shot to death Tuesday at a Texas high school, and a suspect remained at large, officials said.
+BELLAIRE, Texas (AP) - A student was shot Tuesday at a high school in Texas and a suspect remained at large, local officials said.

-Grenita Latham, interim superintendent of the Houston Independent School District, confirmed the shooting victim at Bellaire High School had died.
-She gave no other information except that classes will go on Wednesday and took no questions.

-Emergency crews were seen performing CPR as the student was carried on a stretcher to an ambulance outside the school, KPRC-TV reported.
+Emergency crews were seen performing CPR as the student was carried on a stretcher to an ambulance outside Bellaire High School, KPRC-TV reports.
 There were conflicting media reports about whether the shooting happened inside or outside the school.

 The city, a suburb south west of Houston, confirmed on Twitter that there was a shooting and said the suspect is still at large.
 It advised resident to avoid the area around the school or remain in their homes.
-Officials gave no update on the suspect’s status later at a news conference.

 Television footage from the school showed students gathered outside and police cars and an ambulance with their lights blazing.